johanna-momole/BMIN503_Final_Project/README.md

 ## Usage

--   **Assignment3.qmd**: Contains the Quarto document for Assignment 3, which includes a draft of the Methods/Results section with code, analysis, and interpretations.

 -   **Data**: This folder (or link to data source) contains the dataset, "NCHS Data Brief No. 495," which includes HPV vaccination coverage data and relevant demographic and socioeconomic variables.

 -   **Methods**: Outlines the data preparation, exploratory data analysis (EDA), geographic analysis, and predictive modeling steps used to analyze the dataset.